Elderberry Benefits for Your Health

 Elderberry gummies, elderberry wine and elderberry juice are all popular options for getting your fix of this incredible ingredient.

-(This is MCVitamins – there is a Organic Farms and Market near me, they make Elderberry syrup and it has worked wonders for my allergies).
+(This is MCVitamins – there is an Organic Farms and Market near me, they make Elderberry syrup, and it has worked wonders for my allergies).

 Elderberry tea is another great option, especially if you use elderberry for flu and cold symptoms.